-This article and video will teach you how to fix Runner’s Knee.
+This article will teach you how to fix Runner’s Knee.
 Knee pain is a common reason for visits to a doctor for both runner’s and non-runners.
 The problem with most doctor’s is they are more concerned with what to call your knee pain and not necessarily how to fix it.

 There are Many Options Available to Fix Runner’s Knee